blockmason/link-workshop/activity3/activity3b.md

 };
 ```

-> Ensure your Ropsten Account1 has some Ether.
+> Ensure your Ropsten Account1 has some ETH.
 If not, acquire some using https://faucet.metamask.io/.

 ### Deploy the contract
 > Deploy to the Ropsten network with: